stefna/cookie/README.md

 It's then up to the `CookieMiddleware` and `CookieManager` to read and write the http headers.

-By seperating it like this it's easy to implement Signing or encryption of the cookies since it's not part of the code that uses the cookies.
+By separating it like this it's easy to implement Signing or encryption of the cookies since it's not part of the code that uses the cookies.

 It also means you don't need the Response object when creating new cookies all